cfgnunes/tricarbon-watchface/README.md

 ## Tools used

-To convert the images (convert to zepp OS tga): use the [ZMake](https://github.com/melianmiko/zmake) tool.
+To convert the images (convert to ZeppOS tga): use the [ZMake](https://github.com/melianmiko/zmake) tool.

 To install this watchface (sync with band), use [AmazFaces](https://play.google.com/store/apps/details?id=com.amazfitwatchfaces.st) and select `.bin` file.